Richard Bowes: Biography

+Career

+Bowes launched his Speculative Fiction writing career in the early 1980s and published novels Warchild, Feral Cell and Goblin Market.

 In 1992, Bowes began writing a series of semi-autobiographical stories narrated by Kevin Grierson.
-These stories were published primarily in The Magazine of Fantasy & Science Fiction, and later became the novel Minions of the Moon.
+These stories were published primarily in The Magazine of Fantasy & Science Fiction (F&SF), and later became the novel Minions of the Moon.
 One story, "Streetcar Dreams," won the World Fantasy Award for Best Novella in 1998.
 The novel itself won the Lambda Literary Award in 2000.

 A short fiction collection, Transfigured Night and Other Stories, was published by Time Warner in 2001.
-It included the original novella My Life in Speculative Fiction.
+It included the original novella "My Life in Speculative Fiction," a semi-autobiographical "gay coming-of-age story with sci-fi tinges" that "follows a confused college kid in the early '60s as he grapples with issues of family, politics, and sexuality."
 These stories plus recent material appeared in Streetcar Dreams and Other Midnight Fancies from England's PS Publishing in 2006.

-During his later years, Bowes wrote a series of stories about Time Rangers and the Gods, which formed the mosaic novel From the Files of the Time Rangers, published September 2005 by Golden Gryphon Press.
-Two of the stories – novelettes "The Ferryman’s Wife" and "The Mask of the Rex", both originally published in The Magazine of Fantasy & Science Fiction – were finalists for the prestigious Nebula Award, for 2002 and 2003 respectively.
+During his later years, Bowes wrote a series of stories about time travelers interacting with ancient Greek gods, which formed the mosaic novel From the Files of the Time Rangers, published in 2005 by Golden Gryphon Press.
+As with Bowes' earlier novel Minions of the Moon, these stories were also semi-autobiographical and narrated by the character of Kevin Grierson.
+Most of the stories were originally published in F&SF with two of them – the novelettes "The Ferryman's Wife" and "The Mask of the Rex" – being finalists for the 2002 and 2003 Nebula Awards.
 Other Time Rangers stories appeared in Sci Fiction and Black Gate.

-In 2013 Bowes published the novel/story cycle Dust Devils on a Quiet Street, about a group of writers in New York City before, during, and after 9/11.
-Dust Devils appeared on the World Fantasy and Lambda Award short lists.
-The first chapter is his widely reprinted 2005 short story "There's a Hole in the City", which won the 2006 storySouth Million Writers Award, The International Horror Guild Award and was nominated for a Nebula.

-"If Angels Fight" won the Novella 2009 World Fantasy Award.
-The story was published in the February 2008 edition of The Magazine of Fantasy & Science Fiction.
-"I Needs Must Part, the Policeman Said" was nominated in the Best Novella category for the 2010 World Fantasy Awards.
+"If Angels Fight" won the 2009 World Fantasy Award for Best Novella.
+The story was published in the February 2008 edition of F&SF.
+"I Needs Must Part, the Policeman Said" was nominated in the same category for the 2010 World Fantasy Awards.
 The story ran in the December 2009 edition of F&SF.

-His stories "read as highly sophisticated Urban Fantasy" according to The Encyclopedia of Science Fiction.